 Recognising Vulnerability

-During perimenopause and menopause, we may feel become vulnerable to stress and mood changes due to shifting estrogen and progesterone levels.
+During perimenopause and menopause, we may feel vulnerable to stress and mood changes due to shifting oestrogen and progesterone levels.

 Numerous studies have linked the menopause transition to increased risks for anxiety, depression, and emotional reactivity.
 Recognising this vulnerability is the first step.
 Understanding that you may be more sensitive at this time can help you identify when to reach out for support sooner rather than later.